corrode/corrode.github.io/content/blog/bugs-rust-wont-catch/index.md

 ### Rule: Pick the Right Type for the Situation

 For Unix-flavored systems code, use [`Path`](https://doc.rust-lang.org/std/path/struct.Path.html) and [`PathBuf`](https://doc.rust-lang.org/std/path/struct.PathBuf.html) for filesystem paths, [`OsString`](https://doc.rust-lang.org/std/ffi/struct.OsString.html) for environment variables, and `Vec<u8>` or `&[u8]` for stream contents.
-It's tempting to round-trip them through `String` for easier formatting, but that's the way the cookie crumbles.
+It's tempting to round-trip them through `String` for easier formatting, but that's where the corruption creeps in.

-UTF-8 is a great default for application strings but it's absolutely, positively the wrong default for the raw byte stuff Unix tools work with.
+UTF-8 is a great default for application strings, but it's absolutely, positively the wrong default for the raw byte stuff Unix tools work with.

 ## Treat Every `panic!` as a Denial of Service

-In a CLI, every `unwrap`, every `expect`, every slice index, every unchecked arithmetic, every [`from_utf8`](https://doc.rust-lang.org/std/str/fn.from_utf8.html) is a potential denial of service if an attacker can shape the input.
+In a CLI, every `unwrap`, every `expect`, every slice index, every unchecked arithmetic operation, every [`from_utf8`](https://doc.rust-lang.org/std/str/fn.from_utf8.html) is a potential denial of service if an attacker can shape the input.
 That's because a `panic!` unwinds the stack and aborts the process.
 If your tool is running in a cron job, a CI pipeline, or a shell script, that means the whole thing just stops working.
-Even worse, you could find yourself in a crash loop that can paralyze the entire system.
+Even worse, you could find yourself in a crash loop that paralyzes the entire system.

 A canonical case from the audit was `sort --files0-from` ([CVE-2026-35348](https://ubuntu.com/security/CVE-2026-35348)).
 The flag reads a NUL-separated list of filenames from a file, but the parser called `expect()` on a UTF-8 conversion of each name: